Djack1010/claransom/README.md

 > For Clara's ransom (cit.
 Anonymous 🙂)

-### Tool for malware code analysis based on the paper 'Assessing Deep Learning Prediction in Image-based Malware Detection with Activation Maps'
+### Tool for Image-based Malware Analysis based on the paper 'Assessing Deep Learning Prediction in Image-based Malware Detection with Activation Maps'

 Repository to replicate the experiments presented in 'Assessing Deep Learning Prediction in Image-based Malware Detection with Activation Maps' by Iadarola G. et al. The complete experimental results are reported in the [**Experiments**](#results) section.